tortellini-tools/action/CONTRIBUTING.md

 1. use the search functionality [here](https://github.com/NLeSC/licenseguard/issues) to see if someone already filed the same issue;
 1. if your issue search did not yield any relevant results, make a new issue;
-1. apply the "Question" label; apply other labels when relevant.
+1. apply the "question" label; apply other labels when relevant.

 ## You think you may have found a bug